GasparCoquet/ML-Signal-Generator/README.md

 2. Execute all cells to:
    - Download market data (default: SPY ETF from 2020-2024)
    - Engineer features
-   - Train a Random Forest or XGBoost model
+   - Train and compare both Random Forest and XGBoost models
+   - Select the best model based on validation AUC
    - Generate trading signals
-   - Backtest the strategy
+   - Backtest both models and compare performance
-   - Generate performance plots
+   - Generate performance plots and ROC curves

 ### Key Configuration

 In the notebook, you can modify:
 - `TICKER`: Stock ticker symbol (default: 'SPY')
 - `START_DATE` / `END_DATE`: Date range for data
-- `MODEL_TYPE`: 'random_forest' or 'xgboost'
 - `SIGNAL_THRESHOLD`: Probability threshold for signal generation (default: 0.55)

+*Note: Both Random Forest and XGBoost are automatically trained and compared.
+The best model is selected based on validation AUC, with XGBoost as the tie-breaker if AUCs are equal.*

 ### API Configuration